 Processing of an OS X system image takes some time.
-Before deploying the image to Macs, you can verify that the image is ready.
+Before deploying the image to Mac computers, you can verify that the image is ready.
 To do so, on the computer running the Parallels NetBoot server, navigate to the C:\Windows\Logs directory and open the pma_netboot_service.log file.
-A successful image processing should have the "New image distributed: xxxxx" entry at the end (or close to it) in the file.
+A successful image processing should have the "New image distributed: xxxxxx" entry at the end (or close to it) in the file.

-Once the image is distributed, you need to create a task sequence that will deploy the OS X image on Macs.
+Once the image is distributed, you need to create a task sequence that will deploy the OS X image on Mac computers.
 Read on to learn how to do it.

-Creating a Task Sequence for Deploying OS X on Macs
+Creating a Task Sequence for Deploying OS X on Mac Computers

-After you have distributed an OS X system image to a distribution point, you can create a task sequence to deploy the image on Mac computers.
+After you have distributed an OS X system image to a distribution point, you need to create a task sequence to deploy the image on Mac computers.

-To create a task sequence for deploying OS X on Macs:
+To create a task sequence:

-- 1 In the Configuration Manager console, navigate to Software Library / Overview / Operating Systems / Task Sequences. - 2 Right-click Task Sequences and choose Create Task Sequence for Macs.
+- 1 In the Configuration Manager console, navigate to Software Library / Overview / Operating Systems / Task Sequences. - 2 Right-click Task Sequences and choose Create OS X Task Sequence.
 The Task Sequence Editor for Macs dialog opens.